dana-moomjian/Dana-Moomjian/README.md

+<h1>Hi, I'm Dana!
-<h1>I am a third-year student at the University of Connecticut studying Business Data Analytics.
+I am a third-year student at the University of Connecticut studying Business Data Analytics.
 I enjoy turning messy data into meaningful insights and using analysis to better understand real-world trends.
 I am currently seeking internships and hands-on opportunities in data analytics.